wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 * Firefox Phone - XL
 * License for Sublime Text 3 / JetBrains WebStorm 8
-* One ticket to JSFoo 2014

 #### Second Prize

 * Firefox Phone - M
-* One ticket to JSFoo 2014

 #### Third Prize

 * Firefox Phone - S
-* One ticket to JSFoo 2014

 ## Wingify @ JSFoo